miladtm94/ObjectDetection-YoLo/README.md

 # Autonomous Driving - Car Detection

-Welcome to the Week 3 programming assignment!
-In this notebook, you'll implement object detection using the very powerful YOLO model.
+In this notebook, we'll implement object detection using the very powerful YOLO model.
 Many of the ideas in this notebook are described in the two YOLO papers: [Redmon et al., 2016](https://arxiv.org/abs/1506.02640) and [Redmon and Farhadi, 2016](https://arxiv.org/abs/1612.08242).

-**By the end of this assignment, you'll be able to**:
+**By the end of this assignment, we'll be able to**:

 - Detect objects in a car detection dataset
 - Implement non-max suppression to increase accuracy
 - Implement intersection over union
 - Handle bounding boxes, a type of image annotation popular in deep learning

-## Important Note on Submission to the AutoGrader

-Before submitting your assignment to the AutoGrader, please make sure you are not doing the following:

-1. You have not added any _extra_ `print` statement(s) in the assignment.
-2. You have not added any _extra_ code cell(s) in the assignment.
-3. You have not changed any of the function parameters.
-4. You are not using any global variables inside your graded exercises.
-Unless specifically instructed to do so, please refrain from it and use the local variables instead.
-5. You are not changing the assignment code where it is not required, like creating _extra_ variables.

-If you do any of the following, you will get something like, `Grader not found` (or similarly unexpected) error upon submitting your assignment.
-Before asking for help/debugging the errors in your assignment, check for these first.
-If this is the case, and you don't remember the changes you have made, you can get a fresh copy of the assignment by following these [instructions](https://www.coursera.org/learn/convolutional-neural-networks/supplement/DS4yP/h-ow-to-refresh-your-workspace).

 ## Table of Contents